nawrockie/ribovore-paper-2021-supplementary-material/README.md

-# ribovore-paper-supplementary-material
-Supplementary material for *Ribovore: Ribovore: ribosomal RNA sequence analysis for GenBank submissions and database curation*, submitted Feb 2021
+## Supplementary material for *Ribovore: Ribovore: ribosomal RNA sequence analysis for GenBank submissions and database curation*, submitted Feb 2021

 See the 00README.txt file for a description of all files.